elixir-europe/rdmkit/pages/your_problem/licensing.md

 ### Considerations

-* If possible, choose and apply the least restrictive licence to ensure the widest possible re-use.
+* If possible, choose and apply the least restrictive licence to ensure the widest possible reuse.
 * Remember that if you publish your data in a data repository of your choice, a licence agreement will be applied to your data.
   * Repositories can be selected based on data licence and sharing policy by using [re3data.org](https://www.re3data.org/).
 * ELIXIR data resources ideally have terms of use or a licence that enables the reuse and remixing of data.